 TL;DR: I 💗 Soft Ridges

 The Tantus Echo Super Soft has quickly become my most-used Tantus Super Soft dildo.
 (And that’s saying a lot, because I love the Vamp Super Soft’s big round head.)
 For me, the Echo’s soft silicone and pronounced ridges are a winning combination.
-All these ridges team up to stimulate everywhere from deep in my vag to the underside of my clit,12 gently but persistently.
+All these ridges team up to stimulate everywhere from deep in my vag to the underside of my clit,5 gently but persistently.
 Though sometimes I wish the Echo’s head had more of a curve, its long, bulbous shape works well when the Echo is suction-cupped to the wall.
 Then, the big head holds the dildo inside me while I’m massaging my clit with the shaft’s lower ridges.
-But if suction cup dildos aren’t your thing, the Echo Super Soft’s bullet hole can of course hold a bullet vibe.
-Or, if you’re thrusting the Echo by hand, you can stick a finger into the hole, to better direct the angle of the shaft.

 I usually end my reviews with suggestions, not demands, but now I’m making an exception.
 If you like textured dildos—especially softer ones—then go buy an Echo Super Soft right now.
 (And you can save an extra 10% at Peepshow Toys with code FELICITY.)
 But if ridges aren’t really your thing, you can see more Tantus Super Soft options here.

 - At first I wanted to scoff at the claim that the Echo is a fantasy dildo, but then I realized that “fantasy” toys come in all different varieties, from abstract ridgy things to dragon dildos and horse cocks.
 Who says that a “vanilla” toy maker like Tantus or Fun Factory can’t be included in the fantasy list when they make toys like the Echo or the Tiger?
-Plus, Tantus has just come out with an even-more-fantastical dildo: the robotic-looking Steam Hunk.
+Plus, Tantus has just come out with an even-more-fantastical dildo: the robotic-looking Steam Hunk (which I also adore: review here).

 - Yes, I did add an “alien dildo” tag to my site while writing this review. ☺ What do you think: am I crazy?